mchach24/Super-Tic-Tac-Toe/README.md

 # Super Tic Tac Toe
 Tic Tac Toe, but played on a 9x9 grid, composed of 9 simultaneous tic tac toe boards, and with special rules.
-See https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe
+See https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe for more info.

 Libraries/Frameworks:
 - jQuery